CassandraTolton/HotelBookingApplication/README.md

 ### Issues
 several issues that need to be fixed:
-  1. if you close the clients or room windows without using the close button it will stay open in the background, and if you try to open it again the app will crash
+  1. if you close the clients or room windows without using the close button it will stay open in the background, and if you try to open it again the app will crash <br>
-    \nfix: either auto close it before you open it again, or add and onclick event to the x and close it that way.
+     Fix: either auto close it before you open it again, or add and onclick event to the x and close it that way.
   2. when trying to remove clients, it will crash as its not converting the id from string to int.
     fix: rewrite the code so that it will properly convert and delete the client.